 Provenance: Jerry McCann Collection

-Our museum example of an A. Stone & Co. groove ring wax sealer jar in this beautiful olive green glass color is unique.
-The quart jar has a high kick-up, bare iron pontil scar.
-These rare jars are usually found in aqua and can also be found in the half-gallon size.
+Our museum example represents an A. Stone & Co. groove ring wax sealer jar in a beautiful olive green glass color that is considered unique.
+The quart jar has a high kick-up and a bare iron pontil scar.
+These rare jars are usually found in aqua quarts and half-gallons.

-This example has embossed typography in five (5) straight horizontal lines.
+Our example has embossed typography in five (5) straight horizontal lines.
 The first line reads ‘A. STONE & Co.’
-The last ‘O’ is smaller, raised, underlined, and has two dots beneath.
+The last “o” is smaller, raised, underlined, and has two dots beneath.
 The second line reads ‘PHILADa.’
-The last ‘A’ is smaller with two dots beneath.
+The last “a” is smaller with two dots beneath.
 The third line reads ‘MANUFACTURED BY’.
 All three lines are in a serif typestyle.
-The fourth line reads ‘CUNNINGHAMS & Co’.
+The fourth line is embossed ‘CUNNINGHAMS & Co.’
 The last line is embossed ‘PITTSBURGH PA’.
 The last two lines are in a sans-serif typestyle.
 All copy is centered and appears to be two different sizes of typography.

 A. Stone & Co. consisted of Amasa Stone and George S. Brown.
 They were listed as glassware dealers in Philadelphia City Directories from 1857 through 1864.
 During this period, most examples were blown in molds that produced jars finished as groove ring wax sealers.
 The earliest examples have bare iron pontils with red and black markings on the base.
 Some examples, presumably made later, have smooth bases.

 Many of the jars are a pale aquamarine typical of glass produced in South Jersey, just east of Philadelphia across the Delaware River.
-The jars made in Pittsburgh, like our example, are usually found in bold blue-green aqua shades.
+The jars that were made in Pittsburgh, like our example, are usually found in bold blue-green aqua shades.